techidaily/site-win11-tips/source/_posts/from-vocal-expressions-to-written-words-with-windows-whisper.md

 ## What Is OpenAI's Whisper?

- ChatGPT is all the rage nowadays, and we already saw[how you can use ChatGPT by OpenAI](https://www.makeuseof.com/how-to-use-chatgpt-by-openai/) .
+ ChatGPT is all the rage nowadays, and we already saw [how you can use ChatGPT by OpenAI](https://www.makeuseof.com/how-to-use-chatgpt-by-openai/) .
 And yet, it's not the only interesting project by OpenAI.

  Powered by deep learning and neural networks, Whisper is a natural language processing system that can "understand" speech and transcribe it into text.
 But it's also its own thing, sitting at a spot right among all similar solutions: